trptcolin/reply/README.md

 ## Installation

-REPLy is now part of [Leiningen][], as of the 2.x series.
-It's definitely your best bet for installation and Clojure development in general.
+REPLy is bundled with [Leiningen][] and [Boot][].
+If you're using one of the two then you're covered.

-And here's how to get a standalone version up and running (assuming you have Leiningen installed):
+Here's how to get a standalone version up and running (assuming you have Leiningen installed):

     git clone https://github.com/trptcolin/reply.git